jadesoftwarenz/JADE-container-examples/README.md

-# jade-infrastructure
+# JADE-container-examples

 ## Overview

-This repository contains the sources to build and deploy JADE containers images.
+This repository contains examples that demonstrate several ways to deploy and run JADE containers.

 JADE container images are based on a version of the [Windows Server Core Base Image](https://hub.docker.com/_/microsoft-windows-servercore).

 Windows container base images are discoverable through Docker Hub.
 The Windows container base images themselves are served from mcr.microsoft.com, the [Microsoft Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) (MCR)